-The actual quality and organization of the place is one of the most important things, of course.
-So instead of firstly focusing on the pictures and advertising, make sure the actual quality of the place is worthy promoting.
+The actual quality and organization of the place are one of the most important things, of course.
+So instead of firstly focusing on the pictures and advertising, make sure the actual quality of the place is worth promoting.
 There is nothing worse than leaving a false first impression and creating high hopes for people when truly, the product won’t be as good as shown.

 4. Surrounding and Community

 Showing the highlights of the surrounding of your property is a key point in making it more rentable to people.
 Point out all of the advantages that renters would have if they choose your listing by showing what else they will have access to by taking the deal.
 That means mentioning schools, stores, libraries and other similar public proprieties (if any) that may attract more attention and interest.

 You can take action by visiting the amenities yourself to ask them for the information you can later give to your tenants.
 For instance, get a bunch of leaflets and give them out to your tenants when they visit.